johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 -Prerequisites:

- A domain name
+ ~ A registered domain name

- A cloudflare account with your domain onboarded Ubuntu 24
+ ~ A cloudflare account with your domain onboarded

+ ~ Ubuntu 24

  ~ We need a DDNS and DNS server because our IP is dynamic